fbrunet99/Missile/README.md

 - Connect bonus screen to main screen so that ammo and cities are removed from playfield as they are tallied on the bonus board
 - Improve wave structure so each has 3 distinct phases.
 This is primarily to make sure that many missiles appear at once so that you can have more attackers than defensive ammo
 - Consider adding particle effects to the missiles or explosions
+- Consider adding external json file that keeps high scores and allows user to customize difficulty etc
+- Add option to let the user choose between classic mode and "super missile attack" which is more difficult
+- Consider mutliple graphics styles such as
+  - 1st gen console
+  - 8 bit computer
+  - Arcade
+  - Modern (Indy) graphics